 Below are answers to common questions.
 Still have a question?
 Please contact us.
 We will respond within 48 hours.

-A: Yes, please fill out our Contact Form and let us know your guitar’s year/brand/model, as well as your current saddle’s length/height/thickness.
+Yes, please fill out our Contact Form and let us know your guitar’s year/brand/model, as well as your current saddle’s length, height, thickness, top radius, and compensation pattern.
 Or, if your guitar currently doesn’t have a saddle, please let us know the length/thickness of the saddle slot.
 From this information we can let you know whether we might have a saddle that would fit, or can refer you to another source.

 Each guitar will have a slightly different neck angle, and so although the factory might set the twelfth fret action at a specified height, this can be achieved through a combination of adjusting the neck relief, nut slot height, or saddle height.

 If you are not entirely satisfied with your purchase for any reason, please let us know within 30 days of receipt and we will either provide a free replacement or a refund.
 Expedited shipping charges are non-refundable unless the carrier guarantees a specified delivery date that is not met and offers a refund in such instance.